The 30 second short answer

 Collagen is a hot market (with rapid growth)

 Collagen has recently been a hot topic (pun intended), specifically in the health and beauty industries, and for good reason.
+The benefits of collagen is a long list.

 Collagen as a business sector is booming (and growing).
 The global collagen market size is projected to reach USD 6.63 billion by 2025.